 In 1947, the year All American Toy Company was founded by Clay and Beth Steinke in Salem, Oregon, an unusual chapter in the annuls of toy manufacturing in the United States was begun.
 Few companies in any industry can boast of 70 years of survival, and fewer still can point with pride to making their products entirely in the U.S.A. – an assertion that is particularly relevant given today's preoccupation with globalization.
 All American Toy Co. has accomplished this and much more.

 Here is an historic account resulting from interviews with former employees, gathering and analysis of historic documents, original drawings and industrial designs, and many never-before-published photographs.
 Photographer Frank Barnett spent seven months in a photo studio set up in the warehouse of Salem Tools whose owner, Patrick Russell, owned All American Toys for more than two decades.
 There he photographed the entire model truck collection while Martha Solomon conducted interviews, did research, and drafted the text for the book.
-Soon to become an exhibit at the Oregon Historical Society Museum that ran from September 10, 2019 through January 26, 2020.
+The book led to an exhibit at the Oregon Historical Society Museum that ran from September 10, 2019 through January 26, 2020.

 "Just as Richard Avedon photographed his dying father, Barnett created emotionally charged images of both his late wife's father and mother in their final hours.
 As Dad Lay Dying, an unforgettable image of the man in a nursing home, his eyes shut, his mouth agape, an oxygen cannula underneath his nostrils, lent new meaning – and more than one meaning – to the term still life."

 Curated and Digitally Restored by Frank Barnett & Martha A. Solomon